In this issue, you'll find a lot of helpful information plus tips to save you time. Please take a few minutes to review this newsletter.

 With this collaborative approach, we can achieve excellent coordination of care and help improve health outcomes.

-Arise uses evidence-based medical decision-making tools and processes
+WPS uses evidence-based medical decision-making tools and processes

-Our Medical Affairs Department uses internally developed medical policies and science evidence-based resource products, such as MCG Health and Hayes, to form the basis for its clinical reviews.
+The WPS Health Insurance Medical Affairs Department uses internally developed medical policies and science evidence-based resource products, such as MCG Health and Hayes, to form the basis for its clinical reviews.
 Our medical policies and our use of resource products are approved by our Medical Policy and Quality Improvement Committees.

-The Medical Policy Committee is composed of clinicians, including practicing providers from the community.
+Our Medical Policy Committee is composed of clinicians, including practicing providers from the community.
 The committee meets quarterly to consider scientific evidence and current practice standards for review and approval of new medical policies as well as those policies due for annual review.
 Nationally published and internally developed guidelines are reviewed annually, or more frequently if significant changes in standards of care are identified.

 As previously mentioned, primary evidence-based clinical resources used include:

 - MCG Health: Formerly known as Milliman, this company offers a compendium of annually updated, evidence-based guidelines.
 The compendium supports clinical decision-making and care planning for providers and payors.
 The guidelines are developed through extensive review, analysis, and rating of published clinical literature, as well as expert practitioner reports and protocols.

 - Hayes: This independent research organization evaluates and provides evidence-based ratings on a wide range of medical technologies, procedures, devices, pharmaceuticals, and tests to determine the impact on patient safety and health outcomes.

 Additional reference sources include, but are not limited to:

 - Clinical Guidelines posted through the National Guideline Clearinghouse (NGC), an initiative of the Agency for Healthcare Research and Quality (AHRQ), U.S. Department of Health & Human Services